antonk52/swaggerlint/README.md

 /**
  * [{
  *   name: 'string', // rule name
- *   msg: 'string' // message from the rule checker
+ *   msg: 'string', // message from the rule checker
+ *   location: ['path', 'to', 'error'] // what caused an error
  * }]
  */